Anne-Marie Martel: Life

 She was born at a time when Catholicism had triumphed after the French Wars of Religion.

-The king and the Parliament of Paris were taking care to preserve the independence of the Gallican Church, and the country was swept by a wave of religious feeling.
+The king and the Parlement of Paris were taking care to preserve the independence of the Gallican Church, and the country was swept by a wave of religious feeling.

 Anne-Marie Martel was strongly influenced by the priests of Saint-Sulpice who had founded the Seminary of Le Puy and were in charge of the parish church of Saint-Georges, today the chapel of the Grand-Séminaire du Puy.

 Anne-Marie Martel was a devout woman, and in 1666 her confessor invited her to minister to destitute women.

 She visited the sick women of the Aiguilhe hospital, and taught them about God and the Christian life.

 A year later she was asked to teach the catechism to street children.

 With a companion, Catherine Felix, she taught the children and young people of the St Laurent district, and then in the St Jean district, where there were many lace makers.

 Anne-Marie Martel was joined by other women, including the lace makers, who taught and gave religious instruction in Le Puy and surrounding communities.

 The women formed groups called Assemblies in the city and the countryside.

 They included the married Demoiselles de l'Instruction and the single Filles de l'Instruction, called Béates by the people.